dandavison/notes/pages/group_theory/group_theory.md

   elements and leaves all other alone[/ref] and two cyclic permutations.

-Note that in the first two examples, the elements being composed are "inert" objects (numbers or matrices): they are not themselves functions.
-However, in
+Note that in the first two examples, the elements being composed are numbers or
-$S_2$ and $S_3$, the *elements* being composed are already function-like objects (a permutation of $n$ objects is a bijection from the set to itself).
+matrices: they are not themselves functions.
+However, in $S_2$ and $S_3$, the *elements* being composed are already function-like objects (a permutation of
+$n$ objects is a bijection from the set to itself).

 Hang on, is that true?
 Both multiplication by a complex number, and matrix multiplication, can be viewed as composition of functions (a complex number